 I eat it as-is but this also makes a great side if you’re cooking fish or chicken for dinner.
 Another way I like to eat it is in lettuce-wrap form.

 - 1 cup dry quinoa

 - 3 green onions, bulbs discarded, green parts chopped

 - Handful of walnuts, chopped

 - 1 1/2 tbsp extra virgin olive oil

 - Salt and pepper to taste

-- Skin and chop up an apple or two, depending on preference.
-Peel the orange, separate each wedge and remove the clear/white casing.
+- While the quinoa cooks, skin and chop the apple.
+Peel the orange, separate each wedge and remove the clear/white casing (removing the casing can be a pain--not the end of the world if you keep them on!).
 Chop the wedges into chunks.
 Chop up the green onions.
 Coarsely chop a handful of walnuts.